Covid-19 has deeply affected the travel industry and insurance is not the exception.

 Although the situation is slowly going back to normal, the pandemic has left an indelible print in travel insurance.

 In this section you will find information regarding the most important changes brought about by Covid-19 affecting travel insurance:

 - Emergency medical

 - Trip Cancellation and Trip Interruption

-The following information is what we have found to be a common ground to the Canadian travel insurance industry, but there are important differences to be considered between insurance providers.
+The information below describes a common ground to the Canadian travel insurance industry.
+There are important differences to be considered between insurance providers.

-Travel insurance is very specif to the insurer, the type of product you have, the covered trip and the insured itself.
-Information circulating among people, i.e. friends, family, etc., might be true for them, but not for you.
+Travel insurance is very specific to the insurer, the type of product you purchase, the covered trip and the insured itself.
+Information circulating among friends, family, etc., might be true for them, but not for you.
 Please contact your insurance company or a travel insurance expert to get specific and tailored advice on your coverage.